Born and Bred

-Born and Bred was a British light-hearted 1950s-set medical drama series aired on BBC One which ran from 21 April 2002 to 3 August 2005.
+Born and Bred is a British light-hearted 1950s-set medical drama series aired on BBC One which ran from 21 April 2002 to 3 August 2005.
 It was created by Chris Chibnall and Nigel McCrery.
 Initially the cast was led by James Bolam and Michael French as a father and son who run a cottage hospital in Ormston, a fictitious village in Lancashire, in the 1950s.
 Bolam's and French's characters were later replaced by characters played by Richard Wilson and Oliver Milburn.